-Uzbekistan’s ancient cities of Bukhara and Samarkand have some of the most impressive Islamic architecture you could see, and with any visit to Central Asia you should try to include Uzbekistan.
+Uzbekistan’s ancient cities of Bukhara and Samarkand have some of the most impressive architecture you could see, and with any visit to Central Asia you should try to include Uzbekistan.

 Where Kyrgyzstan and Tajikistan have the grand mountains, Uzbekistan has the grand historic buildings.

 The cities are situated along the great Silk Road trade route between China and the West, which gave them significant importance.

 Uzbekistan really is one of the best countries in Asia to see architecture (but not the capital Tashkent).

 Historic Cities in Uzbekistan

 In Samarkand the Registan was the old centre of the city and a place for Islamic study.
 The Registan has a total of three three madrasahs, which are Islamic schools.